-On March 6, 2007 the government gave support to a plan for combating inflation, which among others, envisages a variety of measures to strengthen control over the expansion of crediting.
-Thus a compulsory first payment of up to 10-15% of the credit will be fixed and the maximum credit against the value of the mortgage will be determined.
+On the March 6, 2007 the government gave support to a plan for curbing inflation, which, among others, envisages a variety of measures to tighten control over the expansion of crediting.
+Thus a compulsory first payment of up to 10-15% of the credit will be fixed, as will be the maximum credit against the value of the collateral.
 It was likewise decided to set up a general register of borrowers covering both the financial institutions (both the mortgage loans and consumer credits) so that the financial institutions would be aware of the real size of debts of their clients.